-From my perch I could see some torch lights on the summit of Scafell Pike across the head of Eskdale – probably people doing the National Three Peaks.
+From my perch I could see some torch lights on the summit of Scafell Pike across the head of Eskdale – probably people doing the National Three Peaks Challenge.
 I’ve never understood why people do them all in one go but each to their own.
 I’d rather be here chilling out and watching them from a distance.
 Luckily I was far enough away to not hear them so was going to sleep well.
 Speaking of which it was bedtime.

 The morning after wild camping on Esk Pike